 2. Three separate acts of negligent failure of the applicant/recipient to follow program requirements.

-GENERAL ASSISTANCE POLICIES

 Section 14.
 Other County, State, and Federal Public Assistance Program Sanctions or Period of Ineligibility

 An applicant/recipient who is undergoing a sanction or period of ineligibility imposed by any federal, state, or county cash or in-kind assistance program, or employment services program shall be ineligible for General Assistance until such sanction or period of ineligibility expires.
 (Revised August 1999)